amakarj/react-weather-app/README.md

 http://dataservice.accuweather.com/locations/v1/cities/search?apikey=YOUR_API_KEY&q=LOCATION
 ```

-*Notice that you need to replace apikey and q's values with your personal key and location query (location state in the code)!
+*Notice that you need to replace apikey and q's values with your personal key and location query (location state in the code).
 Both API key and location query are required parameters!*

 #### Current Conditions API - weather data